mjrgh/DirectOutput/README_Setup_32_64_Bundler.md

 the install will actually be a more pleasant experience just running the two original MSI files - one for 32-bit, one for 64-bit - by hand.
 I think most users will find this more intuitive, and it makes the separation of the two parts a lot more transparent.
+It also should simplify error recovery and troubleshooting, since the user will know exactly which MSI is failing if anything goes wrong - with the bundled installer, that would be less clear.